 Flannery collaborated with Oscar Winner, Production Designer Eugenio Zanetti.
 Together they created Movistar Magica which toured throughout Colombia.
 The tour kicked off with a live broadcast on network television from Bogotá, Columbia.
 The show was presented in parks and stadiums, featuring 500 performers on a stage that filled a football field.

-Maryland celebrated the anniversary of their statehood with VOYAGE 350.
+Maryland celebrated the anniversary of their statehood with Voyage 350.
 The Department of Tourism for the City of Baltimore commissioned Flannery to produce a theatrical experience on Rash Field at the Inner Harbor for this celebration.
 Flannery and his team created an immersive experience that ran for two years.
 It included a food and beverage area that consisted of facades based on Maryland’s early architecture.
 The main attraction was an original theatrical production presented in a 1200 seat theatre, inspired by tall ships.
-The show was designed and directed by Flannery and written by Cindy Flannery.
+The show was designed and directed by Flannery.
 It featured actors portraying the ship’s crew with historical paintings and photographs from the Peale Museum projected onto the sails and theatrical illusions.

 Majid and the Secret of Life is a 3D stereoscopic film presented several times a day in the Dana Dome, a purpose-built theatre at Kahramaa Awareness Centre (a edutainment centre on sustainability in Doha Qatar).
 Conceived, produced and directed by Flannery the film, created in 3D CGI, explores the origins of water on our planet through a young boy’s dream journey.